 In the case of a more severe condition caused by a pinched nerve in which the whole disc needs to be removed and replaced, an artificial disc replacement may be performed.
 This is a minimally invasive, two-hour outpatient procedure that is done by lead surgeon Dr. Scott Katzman, who has successfully performed over 250 artificial disc replacements.

 Our team of expert orthopedic spine surgeons at NJ Spine & Orthopedic offer a variety of minimally invasive treatment options.
-To find out which treatment is right for you, try our Treatment Check Tool below.
+To find out which treatments you qualify for, try our Candidacy Verification tool below.